jonlpersson/ed-latimore/site/_products/a-course-on-stoic-street-smarts.md

 description: >-
   Are you ready to unlock the secrets of ancient wisdom and street-smart savvy?
-  Introducing the Stoic Street Smarts Blueprint course – your key to mastering life's toughest challenges while more deeply understanding the people around you!
+  Introducing the Stoic Street Smarts Blueprint course – your key to mastering life's toughest challenges while deeply understanding the people around you!
 image:
 product_info:
   button_text: Enroll now
   button_url: https://joinsubtext.com/edlatimore
   price: $9/month for 3 months
 hero:
-  hero_type:
+  hero_type: product
   image:
-  heading:
+  heading: >-
+    The Stoic Street Smarts Blueprint course – your key to mastering life's toughest challenges while deeply understanding the people around you!
   text:
 page_blocks: []
 ---